COSC3020/quicksort-mjschrader307/README.md

 ---

+Went to office hours --> got suggestion to mimic the recursion using a data structure --> led me to try using an explicit implemenation of a stack (list of tuples of subarray bounds) as opposed to letting the function call stack handle it like normal

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is